scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/labs/simple-application.rst

     * ``--memory 1G``: Cap RAM usage at 1 GB — enough for this lab.

     You can read more about these and other ScyllaDB options in the `config reference <https://docs.scylladb.com/manual/stable/reference/configuration-parameters.html>`_.

-    **Wrap-up for this Challenge**

-    At this point, you’ve got a one-node ScyllaDB instance running locally with Alternator exposed on port 8000.
-Next up, we’ll use the AWS CLI to interact with this instance like it’s DynamoDB.

-    Let’s move on to the next challenge.

     Now that we have our ScyllaDB container with Alternator running, let’s see how we can interact with it using the AWS CLI.